piyushn28/CallEE/README.md

    Problem 1 Solution:

-   1)The main objective of our hack was to build a bridge between juniors, seniors, alumni and professors of institute.
+   * The main objective of our hack was to build a bridge between juniors, seniors, alumni and professors of institute.

-   2)Our platform will help them interact (using messaging and video calling) with each other or post queries in post section under various categories.
+   * Our platform will help them interact (using messaging and video calling) with each other or post queries in post section under various categories.

    Problem 2 Solution:

-   1)Our platform provides features to conduct quizzes with live leaderboard.
+   * Our platform provides features to conduct quizzes with live leaderboard.

-   2)Every question is once attemptable and can't be retrieved back after answering once.
+   * Every question is once attemptable and can't be retrieved back after answering once.
 Hence the cheating is prevented.

-   3)Quizzes can be conducted and attempted by students in various fields like academics, job oriented, etc.
+   * Quizzes can be conducted and attempted by students in various fields like academics, job oriented, etc.

 ## Wow Factor:

-1) A new post can be saved as a draft before posting it online.
+* A new post can be saved as a draft before posting it online.
-2) All the quizzes are timed, once the timer runs down, the Quiz get auto submitted irrespective of your responses.
+* All the quizzes are timed, once the timer runs down, the Quiz get auto submitted irrespective of your responses.
-3) People can be searched on the basis of the tags(fresher, sophomore, junior, senior) to lookup for mentors or to act as mentors.
+* People can be searched on the basis of the tags(fresher, sophomore, junior, senior) to lookup for mentors or to act as mentors.
-4) Disabled Screenshot during Quizzes to prevent sharing of answers.
+* Disabled Screenshot during Quizzes to prevent sharing of answers.